Military history of India

 The predecessors to the contemporary Army of India were many: the sepoy regiments, native cavalry, irregular horse and Indian sapper and miner companies raised by the three British presidencies.
 The Army of India was raised under the British Raj in the 19th century by taking the erstwhile presidency armies, merging them, and bringing them under the Crown.
 The British Indian Army fought in both World Wars.

 The armed forces succeeded the military of British India following India's independence in 1947.
 After World War II, many of the wartime troops were discharged and units disbanded.
 The reduced armed forces were partitioned between India and Pakistan.
-The Indian Armed Forces fought in all fours wars against Pakistan and two wars against People's Republic of China in 1962 and 1967.
+The Indian Armed Forces fought in all four wars against Pakistan, and two wars against People's Republic of China in 1962 and 1967.
 India also fought in the Kargil War with Pakistan in 1999, the highest altitude mountain warfare in history.
-The Indian Armed Forces have participated in several United Nations peacekeeping operations and are presently the second largest contributor of troops to the peacekeeping force.
+The Indian Armed Forces have participated in several United Nations peacekeeping operations, and are presently the second largest contributor of troops to the peacekeeping force.

 Indus Valley Civilisation

-Fortified towns have been excavated from Indus Valley civilisation with thick and tall walls.
+Fortified cities have been excavated from the Indus Valley Civilisation with thick and tall walls.
 Banawali is among the earliest sites in the world where moats have been discovered.
 These forts also feature square and round bastion and contain a citadel constructed at an elevated height.
 Sites such as Mohenjo Daro and Dholavira exhibit some outstanding examples of Bronze Age Indian fortifications with their thick tall walls, with the walls made of burned bricks at some places solid mud-brick embankment have been discovered which run for twenty five feet (7.5 meters) without reaching the bottom.
 Sites such as Desalpar, Dholavira's have yielded massive stone fortifications and the acropolis is extensively fortified with tall standing walls and furnished with ramparts and gateways.

 An Indus seal depicting a soldier firing a composite bow was unearthed in Shortugai, Afghanistan, which indicates that Indus people were already familiar with it long before they were depicted in ancient Indian reliefs.
 Another copper seal from Mohenjo Daro shows a horned hunter holding a composite bow.